hamzehaq7/No2Pollution/README.md

 # No2Pollution
-This repository is linked to our conference paper titled "No2Pollution: Calculation of NO2 concentrations & emissions via Level-2 Satellite Imagery"
+This repository is linked to our conference paper titled "No2Pollution: A Guide to Analyze Air Quality via Level-2 Satellite Imagery"

 Paper link: [to be added]